Andy Mangels: DVD features

 When BCI Eclipse closed in 2008, Mangels worked for two other companies, scripting and directing documentaries, and providing commentary tracks and production work.
 For Genius Products, he produced The Archie Show and Archie's Funhouse.
 For Time Life, he produced a boxed set for The Real Ghostbusters.

 Mangels' work as a DVD producer won him significant critical acclaim.
-In addition to being a guest at DVD panels at San Diego's Comic-Con International, his work on The Best of He-Man and the Masters of the Universe won a "Best 1980s Series" from Home Media Retailing at their 2005 TVDVD Awards.
+In addition to being a guest at DVD panels at San Diego Comic-Con, his work on The Best of He-Man and the Masters of the Universe won a "Best 1980s Series" from Home Media Retailing at their 2005 TVDVD Awards.
 The Digital Bits website noted in their 2006 Bitsy Awards that with "the hiring of DVD producer Andy Mangels to create extras, things turned around big time in 2006.
 BCI/Eclipse is now leading the pack with their top-notch releases of nostalgic Saturday morning TV favorites from the 70s and 80s, each one stuffed to the max with fantastic bonuses".

 In addition to the above, Mangels has contributed liner notes and materials to multiple Anchor Bay DVDs – including Beastmaster, Highlander, Elvira: Mistress of the Dark, Plenty, Sleuth and Can't Stop The Music – and has aided Paramount and Warner Bros. with various DVD sets.